maboroshin/translation/TranslationPlatform.md

 [Transifex](https://www.transifex.com/legal/security/) claims on compliance with privacy laws, access control, encryption, and ISO certification of e-mail communications.

-In 2019, I found someone's e-mail address on WebTranslateIt (payware).
+In 2019, I found someone's e-mail address on WebTranslateIt (Paidware).
 When I contacted WebTranslateIt, I received a friendly reply.
 After another day or so, I received an e-mail that resolved the problem.
 It said that the program had been improved so that the e-mail address would not be published.
 I was surprised at the good experience.

 **Bad case**